Nathan13888/VisitorBadgeReloaded/README.md

 # Visitor Badge Reloaded ✨

+> 6/20/23: VBR will be down for several days (shouldn't happen again).
+Sorry for the inconvenience :/

 > 6/04/23: All cached records have been successfully restored!

 > 6/03/23: VBR will be **self-hosting Redis**.
 Since CountAPI seem to be somewhat semi-permanantly broken, many existing badges have lost their count.
 However I was able to recover over **300k lines of logs**, so I should be able to reconstruct a relatively accurate count of all the badges accesses within the **past 3 months**